Facebooktwitterredditpinterestlinkedintumblr

 • The next thing you need to do is restart your computer and confirm whether the error is gone.

-• To update the drivers, you can follow the steps discussed earlier but rather than select the Uninstall option, you will choose the update drivers option.
+• To update the drivers, you can follow the steps discussed earlier but rather than select the Uninstall option; you will choose the Update Drivers option.

 After doing this, you will be prompted to a window.
 It will ask if you are searching for the updated driver software automatically or manually.
 By choosing the first option, your PC will go for the latest driver software for the device.